 Here we have a tale, a simple tale of a woman with few options, lucky enough to have a lover.
 We learn many of the romantic elements that he carries in such a way that they stay even when he is gone.
 Her love is as strong, stronger in his absence because she can reweave those lush romantic images nightly.

 And here we have a film constructed the same way.
 It is so lovely, so romantic that it entices us.
 It teases our appetite for visual beauty.
-As with “Sex and Lucia”, and “Happy Together” the poles of emotion are symbolized by lighthouse and a holes in the earth, and these poles are played for all their attractions.
+As with “Sex and Lucia”, and “Happy Together” the poles of emotion are symbolised by lighthouse and a holes in the earth, and these poles are played for all their attractions.

 Even the war scenes are so lovingly crafted.
 We can feel the horror but at the same time willingly invite ourselves deeper because the romantic enfolding is so seductive.